PagerDuty/pdpyras/README.rst

 using `Requests`_ wasn't making use of its connection pooling feature, and wanted a way to easily enforce this as a standard practice.

-Ultimately, we deemed most other libraries to be both overkill for this task and also not very conducive to use for experimental API calls.
+We evaluated at the time a few other open-source API libraries and deemed them to be either overkill for our purposes or not giving the implementer enough control over how API calls were made.

 Copyright
 *********